leknesh/Calculator/README.md

 #### Error handling
 Input errors like zero division are handled by setting an error message in the result textview.
 Several consecutive operator inputs are handled as if there was a 0 inbetween, so 1 +* 2 is treated as 1 + 0 * 2.
 It would be more logical to have the latter operator replace the former.
-Multiple commas in the same number is ignored, so 2.5.5 = 2.55.
-This could also be handled better.

 #### Potential Improvements
 - The viewmodel might have more responsibilities than what would be ideal, since it is responsible for all input handling.
 Maybe this should have been moved, however, the
-Android docs on viewmodels do suggest that viewmodels do more than just holding the data.
+Android docs on viewmodels do suggest that viewmodels can be used to do more than just holding the data.
 Also, there are a lot of livedata variables in the viewmodel, but it was not possible to find a way to minimize this.

 - The layout needs some improvements to work on more phone models.
 The test model has a large screen and a layout variation for smaller displays should have smaller button text  to fit layout to screen as intended.